naga-mantha/tempcode/apps/layout/documentation.md

 Forms (apps/layout/forms.py)

 - LayoutForm: Create layout (fields: name, visibility; visibility hidden for non-staff).
 - AddBlockForm: Add block to layout (field: `block` only).
 All widths default to inherit (base remains 12 by default).
-User adjusts widths later on the edit table.
+User adjusts widths later on the edit page.
 - LayoutBlockForm: Edit responsive widths (fields: `col_sm`, `col_md`, `col_lg`, `col_xl`, `col_xxl`).
 Base `col` remains at its model value and is not edited in the UI.
 - LayoutFilterConfigForm: Manage layout filter presets (fields: name, is_default).
 Filter values are collected from request via FilterResolutionMixin helpers.